 Groundwater: Orange County Water District analyzed the local, deep-aquifer groundwater in 1986 and found no indication of heavy metals, volatile organic compounds (VOCs) or other contaminants in the aquifer.
 During this sampling event, trichloroethene was found in levels below the MCL in two wells located two miles upgradient of the site.
 The location of the contamination indicated that the presence of trichloroethene in the deep aquifer was not related to the Ralph Gray Trucking Company site.

-To date, nine monitoring wells have been constructed on-site, three in each of the aquifers, deep, intermediate, and shallow or perched.
-EPA has sampled these wells several times between 1987 and 1999 and once sampled three off-site drinking water wells.
+To date, nine monitoring wells were constructed on-site, three in each of the aquifers, deep, intermediate, and shallow or perched.
+EPA sampled these wells several times between 1987 and 1999 and once sampled three off-site drinking water wells.
 Testing indicated no contamination in the intermediate or deep aquifers or in the off-site wells.
-Levels of sulphur compounds found in the perched aquifer indicate that the shallow groundwater may have an unpleasant odor or taste but would not pose a significant health risk for human consumption.
+Levels of sulphur compounds found in the perched aquifer indicate that the shallow groundwater have had an unpleasant odor or taste but did not pose a significant health risk for human consumption.

 The final round of sampling in late 1999 showed none of the known or probable human carcinogens found in the soils and no other chemicals typically associated with petroleum fuels.
 Testing did indicate certain tentatively identified compounds (TICs), notably tetrahydrothiophene and derivatives thereof, probably present as breakdown products of tetrahydrothiophene itself.
 As noted above, tetrahydrothiophene is a useful warning agent for propane or natural gas leaks because its noxious odor is apparent below exposure levels which are associated with transient irritant effects.
 Three other uncommon organic TICs were reported but little toxicity data on these compounds is available.
 In the one case where a drinking water guideline was available, 2-Methyl-2-propanol (CAS# 75-65-0), the highest reported level of 110 ug/l is well below the guideline of 550 ug/l established by the state of Michigan.